vetronics/vetronics/README.md

 # 🚀 Goals
 - Build and program autonomous robots using Arduino and sensors
 - Expand Linux administration and scripting skills
-- Set up home-lab automation with Proxmox, Docker, and Ansible
+- Set up home-lab automation with Proxmox
-- Contribute to open-source robotics and security projects

 ---